strawberry-graphql/strawberry/docs/guides/errors.md

 If an error is expected then it is often best to express it in the schema.
 This allows the client to deal with the error in a robust way.

-This could be as simple as making the field optional when there is a possibility that the data won’t exist:
+This could be achieved by making the field optional when there is a possibility that the data won’t exist:

 ```python
 from typing import Optional